WhaddaMakers/Whaddy-Nightlight/README.md

 ## Running the code!

+Almost done with the coding part.
+After we can start installing the electronics in the 3D printed Casing.

 ### Setting the light value

-As mentioned earlier,the RGB LEDs will turn on when it gets dark.
+As mentioned earlier, the RGB LEDs will turn on when it gets dark.
 The value corresponds to the ambient ligt that the senor is measuring (lux).
-So 0 = DARK, 300 = OFFICE LIGHT, 100 000 = SUNLIGHT :).
+So 0 = DARK
+300 = OFFICE LIGHT
+100 000 = SUNLIGHT :)
 We`ve set the value that it turns on at twilight (10).
 Changing the value van be done here:

 ```Cpp